MarkBiesheuvel/optimizely-labs/fx4/README.md

 1. Don't change any settings and click on the `Add metric` button
 1. Click on the `Select a Variation` dropdown in the `Variations` section and select `Treatment`
 1. Click on the `Save` button
+1. Click on the icon in the top-right that looks like a play button :arrow_forward:
 1. Search the flag you created in lab FX2 and click on that Flag
 1. Click on the `Add rule` button and select `Targeted Delivery`
 1. Enter the following fields: